Champ Ferguson: Guerrilla activities

 During the Civil War, East Tennessee, a mostly mountainous region, opposed secession from the Union.
 The establishment in the region, for instance, of the "Free and Independent State of Scott" was an example of this.

-The remainder of the state, which had more slaveholders, particularly in the plantation areas of West Tennessee, supported the Confederacy.
+The other two traditional grand divisions of Tennessee had different sympathies concerning the war.
+West Tennessee, the one region with large plantations, heavily supported the Confederacy, whereas Middle Tennessee was heavily divided.
+In the rich soil belt around Nashville, sympathies heavily favored the Confederacy, whereas the counties in the hillier country- such as White County, where Ferguson lived at the outbreak of the war- had a mixed opinion.
+While there were some who were true believers in the Confederate cause, there were others whom were just as opposed to secession, and many more who were indifferent to either side.
+As the war progressed, the side that a man chose to fight on often depended more on his family's sympathies than any political reason.

 The historical division made East Tennessee a target of informal engagements by both sides.
 Confederate troops fought engagements with local partisans, which took place far from the front.
-From 1862, Tennessee was occupied by Union troops, which contributed to the tensions and divisions.
+From 1862, parts of Tennessee were occupied by Yankee troops, which contributed to the tensions and divisions.
 The mountainous terrain and the lack of law enforcement during the war gave guerrillas and other irregular military groups significant freedom of action.
 Numerous incidents were recorded of guerrilla and revenge attacks, especially on the Cumberland Plateau.
 Families were often divided; one of Champ Ferguson's brothers fought as a member of the Union's 1st Kentucky Cavalry and was killed in action.

 Early in the war, Ferguson organized a guerrilla company and began attacking any civilians that he believed supported the Union.
-Many local vendettas were prosecuted in occupied Tennessee under the guise of war.
+Many local vendettas were prosecuted in occupied Tennessee under the guise of war, with both pro-Confederate and pro-Yankee irregulars contributing to a cycle of violence and reprisals.
 His men cooperated with Confederate military units led by Brig.
 Gen. John Hunt Morgan and Maj.
-Gen. Joseph Wheeler when they were in the area and some evidence indicates that Morgan commissioned Ferguson as a captain of partisan rangers.
+Gen. Joseph Wheeler when they were in the area, and some evidence indicates that Morgan commissioned Ferguson as a captain of partisan rangers.
 Ferguson's men were seldom subject to military discipline and often violated the normal rules of war.

-Stories circulated about Ferguson's alleged sadism, including tales that he occasionally decapitated his prisoners and rolled their heads down hillsides.
+Pro-Yankee enemies circulated propaganda about Ferguson's alleged sadism, including tales that he occasionally decapitated his prisoners and rolled their heads down hillsides.
 He was said to be willing to kill elderly and bedridden men.
 He was once arrested by the Confederate authorities and charged with murdering a government official and was imprisoned for two months in Wytheville, Virginia.
 The charges could not be proved, so he was eventually released.